-Noonan syndrome is a genetic condition that usually includes heart abnormalities and characteristic facial features.
+Noonan syndrome is a genetic condition that usually includes heart anomalies and characteristic facial features.
 About one third of affected children have mild intellectual disability.
 Noonan syndrome varies from relatively mild to severe.
-In some cases, the physical characteristics are so subtle that the child doesn’t look noticeably different.
+The physical characteristics are not always obvious and can be hard to identify in individuals with more subtle traits.

 Estimates vary, but it is thought that between one in 1,000 to one in 5,000 children have Noonan syndrome, with males and females equally affected.
-Genetic changes (mutations) on several genes are known to cause Noonan syndrome, but the diagnosis is usually established on the basis of clinical features.
-There is no cure, but medical management of possible complications is important.
+Genetic changes on several genes are known to cause Noonan syndrome, but the diagnosis is usually established on the basis of clinical features.

 Effects of Noonan syndrome